 Strong attention control skills can prevent harmful effects of distraction.
-To foster these skills, a joint project with the Max Planck Institute for Intelligent Systems resulted in a computer-based training app.
+To foster these skills, a joint project with colleagues at the Max Planck Institute for Intelligent Systems resulted in a computer-based training app.
 This app provides metacognitive feedback on the value of exerting attention control when people distract themselves from a self-chosen task.
 Contrary to existing approaches, it turns daily life settings into a gym for the mind to achieve stable and sustainable skill acquisition.
-We evaluate the training in different settings (e.g., school, university, workplace), where the participants use the app over a defined period of time during work or study activities.
-From the obtained human data, we can develop cognitive models that predict the development of attention control skills.
+We evaluate the training in different settings (e.g., school, university, workplace), where participants use the app over a defined period of time during work or study activities.
+From the obtained data, we can develop cognitive models that predict the development of attention control skills.

 - Wirzberger, M., & Schwarz, M. (2021).
 Förderung selbstregulierten Lernens durch ein KI-gestütztes Training [Promoting self-regulated learning with an AI-based training].
 Bildung und Erziehung, 74, 280–295.
 [SUMMARY]